TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloebetatesterguide.rst

 The purpose of the Aloe Beta is to test the new jobs service in a production-like Agave environment.
 The Aloe Beta test environment is a snapshot of the production Agave database and a special way to generate credentials to access the Beta environment.
 This document helps users configure their Aloe Beta test environment.

-The documentation on the new Aloe Job service itself can be found :raw-html-m2r:`<a href="https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/jobs/introduction.html" title="Jobs Doc">here</a>`.
+The documentation on the new Aloe Job service itself can be found `here <https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/jobs/introduction.html>`_.

 .. contents:: Table of Contents

 Getting Started
 ---------------

-The Aloe Beta relies on the :raw-html-m2r:`<a href="https://docs.wso2.com/display/AM170/Maintaining+Separate+Production+and+Sandbox+Gateways" title="WSO2 Doc">sandbox key facility of WSO2</a>`, which allows existing users to target the Beta environment with their existing credentials.
+The Aloe Beta relies on the `sandbox key facility of WSO2 <https://docs.wso2.com/display/AM170/Maintaining+Separate+Production+and+Sandbox+Gateways>`_, which allows existing users to target the Beta environment with their existing credentials.

 You will need to generate sandbox keys in order to authenticate to the Aloe Jobs service.